sigstore/sigstore-website/content/docs/rekor_directory.md

 type: page
 ---

-A list of current public instances of rekor
+A list of current public instances of Rekor

 | Server                                                               | Purpose |
 | -------------------------------------------------------------------- | ------- |